erikc5000/island-time/core/MODULE.md

 Date ranges, time intervals, and the ability to iterate over them and perform various operations.

+# Package io.islandtime.serialization

+Serializers for use with Kotlin Serialization.

 # Package io.islandtime.zone

 Provides time zone database access.